thehandsomezebra/ServoFishFeeder/README.md

 | White| Red | Black |
 | Yellow | Red | Brown |

+Setup Continued
+1. Now that you have it wired up, let's run it once to get it to zero position.
+2. `cd ServoFishFeeder`
+3. `python feeder.py`

 ### Want to run this at startup?
 There's a few different ways to do this, but I prefer using PM2.